lambda-snail/uuid-lib/README.md

 - [rfc9562](https://datatracker.ietf.org/doc/html/rfc9562#name-requirements-language)

-The random number generator in this project comes fom the following link.
+The random number generator in the examples project comes fom the following link.
 All credits go to the original author, I have simply adapted it to fit my style.
 - [xoroshiro128plusplus](https://xoroshiro.di.unimi.it/xoroshiro128plusplus.c)